minervaproject/little-service/README.md

     - Strong patterns for API endpoints, both reading and writing, as well as permissions, will be needed here.
 It's unclear whether DRF, [Django Rest Framework](http://www.django-rest-framework.org/), should be standard.
     - Roadmap: We may want to discuss making Python 3 the default.
 - Monitoring and alerts
-    - Currently, only the built-in AWS monitoring is used.
+    - Currently, only the built-in AWS monitoring is implemented.
 - Automated building, testing, and deployment
-    - A CI/CD pattern seemed the most robust, particularly with
+    - A CI/CD pattern seemed the most robust, particularly with the deployment abstraction EBS provides, and the automatic hooks from CodePipeline.
 - Simple local development environment setup
     - To meet this need, as well as uniform local/testing/deployment environments, we decided to use containerization with Docker to deterministically create images and isolate dependencies.